-Quadri Aruna is the son of a teacher and a hotel manager.
-He started playing table tennis with his mother’s support when he was 7 years old.
 Quadri Aruna became interested in playing as a professional after a man from a table tennis hall that was 100m away from Quadri’s house in southwestern Nigeria spotted him at the hall where he had accompanied his older brother.
-Abolarin Oluwole, the player-turned coach who discovered Quadri noticed his interest in table tennis since he watched the competitions in the hall regularly.
-He finally invited him to start playing and started training him with the approval of Quadri’s mother who insisted that Oluwole should also ensure that Quadri keep up with his studies.
+Abolarin Oluwole, the player-turned-coach who discovered Quadri, noticed his interest in table tennis since he regularly watched the competitions in the hall.
+He finally invited him to play and started training him with the approval of Quadri’s mother, who insisted that Oluwole should also ensure that Quadri kept up with his studies.

-Before meeting Oluwole, Quadri and his friends played on the streets; they painted white table tennis lines on the floor and Quadri Aruna equipment during this period was rackets made from asbestos roofing.
-We have compiled a list of the best table tennis blades according to reviews by users who include the top table tennis players.
+Before meeting Oluwole, Quadri and his friends played on the streets; they painted white table tennis lines on the floor.
+Quadri Aruna equipment during this period was rackets made from asbestos roofing.
+We have compiled a list of the best table tennis blades according to user reviews, including the top table tennis players.

-Speaking to The Eagle Online, Quadri said that helping young players would help the Nigeria Table Tennis Federation to discover young talents and raise the profile of the sport.
+Speaking to The Eagle Online, Quadri once said that helping young players would help the Nigeria Table Tennis Federation discover young talents and raise the sport's profile.

-Aruna represented Oyo East Local Government Area, Oba Adeyemi High School and his home State at various competitions.
+Aruna represented Oyo East Local Government Area, Oba Adeyemi High School, and his home State at various competitions.
 He became the national cadet champion in 2000 when he competed in his first national competition.
-He won a bronze medal in the Men’s Singles at the 2004 National Sports Festival while playing for the Oyo State team.
+While playing for the Oyo State team, he won a bronze medal in the Men’s Singles at the 2004 National Sports Festival.

-After his performance in Ogun, Wahid Enitan Oshodi, the then Chairman of Lagos State Table Association (LSSA) invited Aruna for competitions in Lagos and he signed a contract with Union Bank Table Tennis Club.
+After his performance in Ogun, Wahid Enitan Oshodi, the then Chairman of the Lagos State Table Association (LSSA), invited Aruna to competitions in Lagos, and he signed a contract with Union Bank Table Tennis Club.

 In 2007, Quadri Aruna won a bronze medal in the Mixed Doubles and a silver medal with the Nigerian national team at the African Senior Championships.
-In 2008, he won a bronze medal in Men’s Doubles and a silver medal in Mixed Doubles at the African Senior Championships, and also became the African champion with his national team.
+In 2008, he won a bronze medal in Men’s Doubles and a silver medal in Mixed Doubles at the African Senior Championships.
+Also, he became the African champion with his national team.

 Quadri played for the BIPC Table Tennis Club in the Iranian Elite League for four months before moving to Portugal and joining the Associacao Recreativa Novelense (ARN).